What is a new-build property?

 Before you move in, it can be a good idea to have a snagging survey conducted so that any issues with the property can be identified and fixed as quickly as possible.

 New build mortgages

 You may find that you are charged a higher interest rate for a mortgage on a new build property.
-This is because lenders see these mortgages as riskier, due to the possibility that the value of the property may fall in its early years.
+This is because lenders see these mortgages as riskier due to the possibility that the property's value may fall in its early years.

 Timing can also be an issue.
 Mortgage offers tend to last for six months.
-If the development takes longer than this to complete you may need to re-apply for the loan.
-If your financial circumstances have changed or the value of the property has fallen in this time then you may find it harder to resecure a deal.
+If the development takes longer than this to complete, you may need to re-apply for the loan.
+If your financial circumstances have changed or the property's value has fallen during this time, you may find it harder to resecure a deal.

 What schemes can help me buy a new-build?

 A new Help to Buy: Equity Loan Scheme was launched on 1st April 2021 and will run until March 2023.
 With an Equity Loan, the government lends you up to 20% (40% if you're in London) of the cost of your newly built home.
 You pay a deposit of at least 5% and arrange a mortgage to make up the rest.
 You won't be charged interest on the Equity Loan for the first five years of owning your home.